cyclosproject/cyclos4-ui/README.md

 - This frontend is a very good example on how to use the Cyclos REST API.
   The codebase is large, as it is a full frontend for Cyclos, convering many modules, except system configuration and content management.
   As such, it is expected that most of the common API usage will be covered here;
 - The project is still open source, under the MIT License.
   As such, projects that use Cyclos can help improving the frontend;
 - Also, by being MIT Licensed, projects can choose to customize some pages.
   Additionally, projects that also connect with other software can create new functionality which will be presented to users in a single, concise interface;
-- Having the project in GitHub can help us track issues which our customers find using the GitHub's issue tracker.
+- Having the project in GitHub can help us track issues which our customers find using the GitHub's issue tracker;
+- Some projects that use Cyclos prefer to host a separated frontend, which is the only publicly accessible server.
+Such projects leave the access to the Cyclos server restricted to the organization / VPN.

 ## Versioning scheme

 Previously this frontend had its own version.
 Now, being bundled with Cyclos, it will have the same version as Cyclos.
 Examples: 4.14.0, 4.14.1, 4.15.3 and so on.
 On each Cyclos release the code on GitHub will be updated and tagged with the corresponding version.

 ## Development

 This frontend is written in [Angular](https://angular.io/).
 It uses [Bootstrap 4](https://getbootstrap.com/) for theming.
 In order to modify any file, make sure you are familiar with these technologies.

 To modify this frontend, either for contributing fixes or to implement custom functionality, follow these steps:

 1. Clone the git repository on `https://github.com/cyclosproject/cyclos4-ui`;
 1. Install NPM dependencies by running `npm install` in the project directory;